defold/doc/docs/en/manuals/physics-shapes.md

 The collision object and its shapes inherit the scale of the game object.
 To disable this behaviour uncheck the [Allow Dynamic Transforms](/manuals/project-settings/#allow-dynamic-transforms) checkbox in the Physics section of *game.project*.
 Note that only uniform scaling is supported and that the smallest scale value will be used if the scale isn't uniform.

 # Resizing collision shapes
-The shapes of a collision object can be resized at runtime using `physics.set_shape()`.
+Primitive shapes can be resized at runtime using `physics.set_shape()`.
+This function does not replace hull vertices or triangle mesh geometry.
 Example:

 ```lua
 -- set capsule shape data